juanschallibaum/Nuk3Gh0st/README.md

 # Nuk3 Gh0st

+##Currently there are problems after i adding the functionality of hiding packages, and also is unstable in multicore systems

 Universal Linux LKM rootkit, designed to work in any kernel version and both architectures (x86 and x64).

 ## Why Nuk3 Gh0st?